jacob-meacham/southbaycircus.com/pages/classes.md

 * 8:15-9:15 Hooping with Julie

 ####Thursday at Starting Arts
-* 7:30-8:30 Props for Glow and Fire Dance
+* 7:30-8:30 Club and Poi Spinning with Christina
 * 8:30-9:30 Cyr Wheel with Corbin

 ####Sunday at Vega's Integrated Tumbling
-* 12:45-2 Beginning Aerial Arts with Jacob and Jessica
+* 12:45-2 Beginning Aerial Arts with Miriam
-* 12:45-2 Beginning Partner Acrobatics with Miriam
+* 12:45-2 Beginning Partner Acrobatics with Jessica and Jacob

 Don't see the class you're looking for?
 [Send us a message](/contact/) and let us know!